 The building was heavily damaged during a bombing in World War II.
 However, it has been well reconstructed.

 The palace makes for an interesting visit.
-In particular, you should carve time out of your Bologna itinerary to see its municipal library and anatomical theatre.
+One of the most interesting things to do in Bologna is to carve time to see its municipal library and anatomical theatre.

 Climb the Torre Prendiparte for an Alternative View of the City